rcc-uchicago/RCC-benchmark-suite/hpcg-gpu/nvidia/README.md

     - 1 node, 2 GPUs
     - 1 node, 4 GPUs
     - 2 nodes, 8 GPUs
 - Typically best performance is achieved with one MPI task per GPU and four threads per MPI task.
 Vendors may change these parameters to achieve better performance on the same hardware as specified for the cases above.
+- Multiple independent runs with 1 node and 1 GPU are only allowed for the first case (1 node, 1 GPU).
+For all other cases, vendors must perform actual parallel benchmarks across multiple GPUs and/or nodes.
+Summing the GFLOPs from independent single-GPU runs for multi-GPU cases will not be accepted.

 ## What to Submit